-Are the staffs trained well?
+Are the staff trained well?

 Is there anything you disliked, and you might have recommendations?

-Try sending out the email to someone with a authority by using the script below.
+Try sending out the email to someone with authority by using the script below.
 Customize based on the targeted title.

 I am your client & I have a future interest to work in xxxx department.
-Last week, I called the contact center/ visited branch & noticed there was a 45 mins wait time for customer service (Pain).
-I understand your branch has limited hours due to COVID-19 and calls are being transferred to the call-center.
+Last week, I called the contact center/ visited the branch & noticed there was a 45 mins wait time for customer service (Pain).
+I understand your branch has limited hours due to COVID-19 and calls are being transferred to the call center.
 No wonder there was a long wait.
 I called multiple times and the average wait time was over 45 minutes.
-I received the customer satisfaction survey later, and provided my rating.
+I received the customer satisfaction survey later and provided my rating.
 It was really not fair to the agent as longer waits were not his fault ( know how they measure results).

 I have expertise in reducing average handling time (AHT) within the contact center/ branch resulting in lesser wait time, higher customer satisfaction, and minimal call abandonment (solution).
 I have saved $xx for the last company by fixing the root cause of higher AHT.
 The framework would work even if you are short staff or have no budget.
-I have a deck attach with a few recommendations.
-If you have 15- 20 minutes next week, I’d love to walk you through how you can decrease the “wait time” which will result in positive employee engagement, higher customer satisfaction scores, and reduce cost!
+I have a deck attached with a few recommendations.
+If you have 15- 20 minutes next week, I’d love to walk you through how you can decrease the “wait time” which will result in positive employee engagement, higher customer satisfaction scores, and reduced cost!

-let me know what works with your schedule next week on Thursday or Friday.
+Let me know what works with your schedule next week on Thursday or Friday.
 I will plan my schedule.